AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 {sample}Maps\_Seat\_01{sample}

-### As String
+### As a String

-Another way to use SVG image is to put it directly in the script as a string.
+Another way to add an SVG image is to put it directly into the script as a string.
 This way may suit you if the SVG code is not too long.

 ```
 svgString = "<svg xmlns='http://www.w3.org/2000/svg'>" +